The Spiral Village

 About the project:

 The Spiral Village is a short game we made for the Game Design 4: Level Design course at Uppsala University.
 The game was our first dive into using Unreal Engine 5.
-This project was also the second project I made with the team Chonk Cats Productions and luckily not the last one.
+This project was also the second project I made with the team Chonk Cats Productions and not the last one.

-We started on this project during the second assignment of the course where we were tasked with making a short level/small space focused on environmental storytelling.
+We started on this project during the second assignment of the course, where we were tasked with making a short level/small space focused on environmental storytelling.
 The teacher had advised the class to use asset packs for the assignment due to the time available for the course and this assignment.
-However, as a team we had decided early on that we would create as many assets as possible ourselves for this course.
+However, as a team, we had decided early on that we would create as many assets as possible ourselves for this course.
 We chose to do this so we could use this project as a training ground for the larger project during the Game Production 2: Vertical Slice course later in the year.
 See how that project turned out here.

 My work on the project

-At the start of the project I came up with the idea of the game which was then improved upon by the entire team.
+At the start of the project, I came up with the idea of the game, which was then improved upon by the entire team.
 Throughout the project I took on a leading role in the sense of leading production.
-I wanted to use this opportunity to get more acquainted with the role of producer but at times also took on a product owner role.
-Alongside this I also took on the role of a UE5 blueprint programmer.
+I wanted to use this opportunity to get more acquainted with the role of producer, but at times also took on a product owner role.
+Alongside this, I also took on the role of a UE5 blueprint programmer.